Freddie (TV series): Cast

-Notable crossovers
+Crossover

-Freddie Prinze Jr., Brian Austin Green, and Chloe Bridges all play their characters respectively on the American sitcom, George Lopez (Episode: George Gets Cross Over Freddie).
+Freddie Prinze Jr., Brian Austin Green, and Chloe Bridges reprised their characters on the American sitcom George Lopez (season 5, episode: "George Gets Cross Over Freddie").
 Chloe Bridges is credited as Chloe Suazo.

 Production

 Freddie was co-produced by Hunga Rican and Excitable Boy! in association with and Mohawk Productions and Warner Bros.
 Television.
 The friendship between Freddie and Chris in the show was loosely based on Jackson and Freddie's real-life friendship.
 It was reported by Variety on May 12, 2006, that ABC had decided not to renew the series, which was confirmed on May 15, 2006.
 The show aired in reruns on Sí TV in the United States and on Trouble in the United Kingdom until the channels closed.

 Reception

 Critical

-The show received a largely negative critical reception, with review aggregator Metacritic awarding the show 33 out of 100 based on 24 reviews.
+The show received a largely negative reviews from television critics.
+The review aggregator website Rotten Tomatoes reported a 6% approval rating, based on 17 reviews, with an average rating of 4.0/10.
+The website's consensus reads, "Charmless and sophomoric, Freddie saddles the likable Prinze Jr. with an unpleasant persona while giving its ensemble of actresses little to do."
+Another review aggregator Metacritic awarding the show 33 out of 100 based on 24 critics, indicating "generally unfavorable reviews".

 Tim Goodman of the San Francisco Chronicle called the show "stupid" and "annoying," along with fellow ABC sitcom Hot Properties.